rschumm/pm4quarkus/README.md

     quarkus dev
     mvn quarkus:dev

+pressing `w` in dev mode opens the DevUI with the Endpoints and all sorts of other stuff, `r` will resume the continous integration tests.

 To run properly, it need a working Docker or Podman environment on the Development machine.
 (If not, you have to provide a PostgreSQL Database manually)

 The Project covers following layers: